 - Rub the cornstarch all over the sliced beef, making sure it is completely covered.
 Let sit for 10 minutes (while you prepare everything else.)

-- Chop your broccoli, then add to large skillet, with 1/2 cup of water.
-Cook on med-high heat with a lid on the skillet, letting it steam for 5 minutes or until crisp-tender and bright green.
+- Chop your broccoli, then add to large skillet, with about 1/4cup of water (just enough 3water for it to steam).
+Cook the broccoli on med-high heat with a lid on the skillet, letting it steam for 5 minutes or until crisp-tender and bright green.
 Remove from the pan and set aside.

 - In a saucepan or different medium skillet (this is to make the sauce), add 2 tsp oil with minced garlic, stir and let cook until fragrant.
 Then add soy sauce, water, brown sugar, ground ginger and white pepper.
 Bring to a boil.